mbulucay/Flask-Rest-Api-Task/app/README.md

 ![Users](img/swaggerid.png)

 **NOTE**:
-Swagger id is not working but route working in search bar
+Swagger id is not working but route working in search bar and postman